 The petite and charming city of Girona is photogenic at any of time of the year, but wait ‘til you visit during its annual festival, the Temps de Flors.
 Each spring, during the second week of May, people flock from all over Spain to Girona’s Barri Vell neighbourhood to admire its colourful streets lined with spectacular floral displays.

-This year, from the 12th-20th May, Girona’s internationally famous flower festival will be celebrating its 63rd anniversary, after its many years of success and unbelievable creativity.
-There will be over 100 flower and plant exhibitions, with the most impressive exhibitions held at the Cathedral Steps, the Arab baths, Saint Nicholas’ Chapel and Les Sarraïnes.
+This year, from the 11th-19th May, Girona’s internationally famous flower festival will be celebrating its 64th anniversary, after its many years of success and unbelievable creativity.
+There will be over 100 individual flower and plant displays, with the most impressive exhibitions held at the Cathedral Steps, the Arab baths, Saint Nicholas’ Chapel and Les Sarraïnes.

-Girona is the ideal spot if you’re looking to escape the hustle and bustle of the Catalan capital, especially with it being a short 100km from Barcelona.
-With all the charm and qualities of a larger city, thanks to its cultural richness and the myriad of things to do here, it’d be foolish not to make time for this glorious medieval city during your visit to Barcelona.
+Girona is the ideal spot if you’re looking to escape the hustle and bustle of the Catalan capital, especially with it being just 100km from Barcelona.
+With all the charm and qualities of a larger city, thanks to its cultural richness and the myriad of things to do here, it would be foolish not to make time for this glorious medieval city during your visit to Barcelona.

-- Avoid heading to the festival at weekends if possible.
-The Temps de Flors is extremely popular with both locals and tourists and towards the end of the week, the narrow streets of the Barri Vell are often heaving which can be particularly unpleasant with the warm weather as well.
+- Avoid heading to the festival at the weekend if possible.
+The festival is extremely popular with both locals and tourists and towards the end of the week, the narrow streets of the Barri Vell are often heaving which can be particularly unpleasant, especially with the warm weather.

-- If you’re able to, stay overnight in Girona to avoid an early start and late finish to your day and the stress of travelling twice in one day.
-You also want to make the most of the exhibits and see them at night, as the exhibits on the River Onyar are at their best at this time.
+- If you’re able to, stay overnight in Girona to avoid both an early start/late finish, and travelling twice in one day.
+You also want to make the most of the displays and see them at night, as the exhibits on the River Onyar are at their best at this time.